rapyuta-robotics/rclUE/docs/source/examples/publisher_example.rst

 Blueprints allow you to set logic/processes, parameters, and other details from the editor.

-You can add component such as UROS2Publisher from `Components` panel in the editor(left side in the fig below) and set each component parameters in `Detales` panel in the editor(right side in the fig below).
+You can add component such as UROS2Publisher from `Components` panel in the editor(left side in the fig below) and set each component parameters in `Details` panel in the editor(right side in the fig below).

 \* Please enlarge the image if the font is too small, or open the BP class in the editor.